Joanaigs/ldts_2021-2022/docs/README.md

 ### Levels
 After all coins were eaten by pacman, we move up a level, where everything is the same but the time of the frightened mode, that is reduced, and the time of scatter mode, that is enhanced.
 We also have a limmit of 15 levels and if you can beat them all you are anounced the winner of the game!

+The levels are changed in [GameState](../src/main/java/g0902/states/GameState.java) that call the function next level in [Configuration](../src/main/java/g0902/Configuration.java)

 ### End of Game
 When Pac-Man eats all the coins without being caught by ghosts appears a message to the player saying "You win".
 When the player is eaten by a ghost the final message is "Game Over".
 The player is proceeded to the Leaderboard.